AjaayKCHigh/Arduino-Challenge/README.md

 # Arduino-Challenge
-I made this project as a challenge given to me by the school.
+I made this project as a challenge given to me by my school.